sloucks623/resume-cv-generator/cv/cv-master.md

 ## 🎯 Summary

+Multidisciplinary professional transitioning into cybersecurity with a strong foundation in technical operations, risk management, and system troubleshooting.
+Over 15 years of experience in tower crane operations, heavy equipment logistics, and hands-on mechanical/electrical repair.
+Founded and ran multiple trucking and transport businesses, and managed warehouse and field operations in manufacturing and logistics environments.

-Veteran and career-transitioning professional with strong hands-on skills in cybersecurity, virtual lab environments, scripting, and system troubleshooting.
-Currently pursuing a B.S. in Cybersecurity and Information Assurance at Western Governors University while building a technical portfolio of self-hosted labs, security projects, and certifications.
+U.S. Navy veteran with experience supporting weapons systems and unmanned aerial platforms, bringing a disciplined, mission-focused mindset to modern security practices.
+Currently pursuing a B.S. in Cybersecurity and Information Assurance at Western Governors University, backed by a growing portfolio of hands-on labs, projects, and industry-recognized certifications (CompTIA Security+, Network+, A+, ISC² CC, and Linux Essentials).

-Combines high-stakes operational awareness from construction with emerging technical acumen in threat detection, SOC automation, and Active Directory environments.
+Skilled at bridging operational realities with technical defense solutions — with a proven ability to adapt, lead, and deliver under pressure.

 ---